 Reduce your risk of cancer

-Drinking alcohol increases the risk of developing some cancers, particularly cancers of the mouth, throat, oesophagus, stomach, bowel, liver and breast.
+Alcohol use increases the riskof developing some cancers, particularly cancers of the mouth, throat, oesophagus, stomach, bowel, liver and breast.
 Oral cancers are six times more common in alcohol drinkers than in non-drinkers.

 Learn more about how you can reduce your risk.

 Limiting alcohol use may decrease the risk of cancer recurrence.
 This is because alcohol not only is a risk factor for some cancers, such as head, neck and breast cancers, but it also contributes to weight gain.
 Excess weight is linked to poor health including cancer.
 Keeping to a healthy weight is an important part of maintaining overall health.

 You can find out more in our Alcohol Advice factsheet.

 Reports and submissions

 Cancer Council Australia is a strong advocate for evidence-based action to reshape social attitudes, and to reduce the burden of morbidity and mortality caused by alcohol use.
 You can view these below.